 Zenagen Pros

-- Takes a nutraceutical approach to its formulas, using botanical ingredients to promote growth, prevent hair fall, and improve the overall health and condition of your hair.
+- Uses a plant-forward formula approach, built around using botanical ingredients to promote growth, prevent hair fall, and improve the overall health and condition of your hair.

 - Sulfates used in Zenagen are mild and effective, and their formulas are free from parabens and other harsh chemicals.